LET'S RENEW, RECONNECT, REFRESH MIND AND BODY

-Now, let’s welcome spring
+Now, let’s welcome 2021

-Salads are back, friends!
+Salads and bbqs are on the menu, friends!

 As the weather warms, salads come into clearer focus.
-You can’t help it; you see all those fresh vegies stacked up so nicely and you want to make something delicious.
+You can’t help it; you see all those fresh veggies stacked up so nicely and you want to make something delicious.
 I have this wonderful recipe for a Thai Salad which is reminiscent of an Indonesian Gado Gado.
 You can literally add whatever you have on hand, pile everything up on a platter and dress with the delectable sauce.
 It uses my Chilli Oil and, would you believe, my Thai Massaman Curry Paste.
 Yes, on a salad!
-The base is sunflower oil and sesame oil and it gives a warm kick to your recipes without having to add fresh or dried chillies.
+The base is sunflower oil and sesame oil, and it gives a warm kick to your recipes without having to add fresh or dried chillies.
 You can use it with Chinese, Taiwanese and Japanese noodle dishes and even on scrambled eggs.

 Glazed Balsamic & Beetroot Reduction is a superstar when you need to add depth of flavour, a little shine and some rich colour.
 It’s sweet and syrupy and goes so well with goat’s cheese and lentil patties and you might also like to try it in a homemade lamb wrap.
 Another brilliant dressing is my Caramelised Apple Cider Vinegar which works with sweet and savoury dishes and is incredible as a glaze for a lamb roast.
-Drizzle a little over this Vegie Haloumi Salad or have a go at making Lemongrass Chicken with Caramelised ACV.
+Drizzle a little over this Veggie Haloumi Salad or have a go at making Lemongrass Chicken with Caramelised ACV.
 Not only is it nutritious but it’s easy and super tasty.

 Be inspired by the blog